 Ideation for Team Science and Center Projects

-We use a appreciative inquiry approach to define project goals, create team unity, and build commitment to the shared project.
+We use an appreciative inquiry approach to define project goals, create team unity, and build commitment to the shared project.
 This 4-day program is now offered as a virtual session that uses several forms of interactive technology.

-Team Science and Center Design and Management
+Team Science Center Design and Management

 This is a multi-session training program designed for leaders planning to apply for such programs as NIH P50s, NSF ERC and STC, NASA ICAN, etc. We train PIs how to design these projects before they invite co-investigators and make budgetary promises!
 Three full-day highly interactive sessions combine lectures, exercises, and simulations.